-With every passing moment, more and more people left the station, and Maura felt a bit of anxiety settling in.
+With every passing moment, more and more people left the station, and Maura felt anxiety settling in.
 How would she recognize the person Garrett had sent to collect her?
 Or had he perhaps forgotten that she was coming, and hadn't sent anyone?
-Even if Maura had known the way to Hollow Creek, it would be quite difficult to get there with all of this luggage.
+Even if Maura had known the way to Hollow Creek, it would be quite difficult to get there alone with all of this luggage.
 Just as she was about to turn and ask the station attendant if he could at least point her in the right direction, a small, balding man approached her with a frayed hat in his hands.

 "Excuse me, ma'am," he said, trying to suppress a grin.
 "Are you Miss Maura Isles?"